Skip to main content

 Talc claim landscape.
 The underlying litigation involves allegations that J&J talc products, including Baby Powder, caused ovarian and other gynecological cancers.
 External reporting placed the claim volume at roughly 90,000 cancer claims and cited more than 62,000 claimants.
 The plan proposed to channel only the ovarian and gynecological cancer claims, leaving other categories, including mesothelioma and lung cancer claims, outside the trust.

 Company position on the merits.
 J&J has consistently contested the merits of talc claims.
 After the bankruptcy case was dismissed, the company said it would return to the tort system and stated that it had prevailed in 16 of 17 ovarian cancer cases tried over the prior 11 years.
-That position frames the bankruptcy attempt as a settlement and process decision rather than a concession on liability.

 Trust Funding Agreements and Proposed Economics

 The proposed plan relied on two funding agreements with J&J affiliate New Holdco.
-The debtor's declaration described these agreements as providing the financial backbone for the trust and for ongoing case administration.
+The debtor's first day declaration described these agreements as providing the financial backbone for the trust and for ongoing case administration.
 The key distinction in the filings was between a capped trust funding agreement and an uncapped expense funding agreement.

 Indemnity Cost Funding Agreement (trust funding).
 Court filings described this agreement as the mechanism to fund the Talc Personal Injury Trust.
 The agreement imposed cumulative funding limits that scaled over time, with caps of $7.6665 billion before the 25th anniversary of the effective date and $8.148 billion on or after the 25th anniversary.
 The agreement also contemplated incremental increases of $250 million on the first anniversary and $600 million on the second anniversary, plus potential increases tied to accrued interest if the plan became effective.
-These caps framed the total trust funding as a long-term commitment spread over decades.

 Expense Funding Agreement (case and administrative costs).
 The filings described a separate agreement to cover administrative and operating expenses, with no overall cap and a requirement to maintain at least $5 million of funding.
 This agreement was intended to ensure that case administration and other non-trust obligations would be funded even if the trust caps applied to claim payments.